ibm-cloud-docs/assistant/access-control.md

 - Reader

-  The following screen capture shows you what someone with a Reader service access role to a resource sees when viewng the Dialog page.
+  The following screen capture shows you what someone with a Reader service access role to a resource sees when viewing the Dialog page.

   ![Shows the dialog page with disabled buttons.](images/access-control-read-only.png)